dashazhangdake/my_nvbitfi/README.md

 # A customized Nvbitfi tool rooted in NVIDIA NVBit and Nvbitfi to test Darknet
 This repo is a revised Nvbitfi toolsets to test Darknet: https://github.com/AlexeyAB/darknet.

-Major Modifications includes:
+Primary Modifications includes:

 a.
 Several indentation/parser bugs in fault injection scripts are fixed

 b.
 Replaced relative paths in darknet yolov3 source codes and data files with absolute paths.
 Simply setting the DATASET_PATH to workload datasets is not sufficient.
+As far as I have known: user needs to change following path variables to absolute path:

+ * line5 in coco.data: names = data/coco.names.
+This line finds appropriate label names for the coco dataset.
+ * line276 in image.c: sprintf(buff, "data/labels/%d_%d.png", i, j); This line simply provides the path to the pictures of characters drawn on bounding boxes.

 ## Summary of current progress
 Performed dummy injections on yolov3 and yolov3-tiny applications.
 Applications are profileable, excecutable and producing outputs(detection bounding boxes) as expected.